WhiskersReneeWe/keras_image_classifer/README.md

 * Keras, tensorflow
 * Matplotlib, numpy
 * cv2
-* base64
 * Please see env.txt for details, if you want to run in a conda virtual environment

 ## Main files included in this repository and their usages

 1. run_app.py is the main flask app that we need to run the web application.
-2. Other files serve as modules for run_app.py
+2. Other files serve as modules for run_app.py.
+Specifically, you should put all of the files in the same directory where you will run rin_app.py.
-3. The user interactive code is predict.html.
-You can access it within __static__ folder.
-4. I am still in the process of figuring out how to run it on either Google Cloud or AWS.
+3. Templates folder includes files that build up the UI.
+Static folder includes files specific for web page behaviors (These are found on the internet and serve as boilerplates code for people like me with little JS background).
-5. The .xml file is a pretrained file for face recognition; The .hdf5 file is where I saved the trained weights.
+4. The .xml file is a pretrained file for face recognition; The .hdf5 file is where I saved the trained weights.
 They should be loaded automatically when app_run.py is fried up.
-6. documentation_capstone.pdf is the written documentation to summarize the details of this project.
+5. documentation_capstone.pdf is the written documentation to summarize the details of this project.
 You can read about the key process involving data preprocessing and model implementation.